sei-protocol/sei-chain/docs/migration/seidb_archive_migration.md

 The overall process will work as follows:

-1. Stop archive node and note down its height, call it MIGRATION_HEIGHT
+1. Update config to enable SeiDB (state committment + state store)
-2. Update config to enable SeiDB (state committment + state store)
+2. Stop the node and Run SC Migration
-3. Run sc migration at the MIGRATION_HEIGHT
+3. Note down MIGRATION_HEIGHT
 4. Re start seid with `--migrate-iavl` enabled (migrating state store in background)
 5. Verify migration at various sampled heights once state store is complete
 6. Stop seid, clear out iavl and restart seid normally, now only using SeiDB fully